aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/GetDownBars/_index.md

 ## GetDownBars function

-Returns a <see cref="DropBars"/> object that represents the down bars on a line chart.Applies only to line charts.
+Returns a DropBars object that represents the down bars on a line chart.Applies only to line charts.

 ```go